The Daleks: Casting and characters

 Actor Alan Wheatley was chosen to portray Temmosus, the leader of the Thals, having worked with Hartnell in an episode of The Flying Doctor in 1959; David Markham was originally considered for the role.
 Virginia Wetherell was cast as the female Thal named Dyoni, having previously worked with Martin.
 Dinsdale Landen was chosen to play Ganatus, but production date changes forced him to drop out of the serial; he was replaced by Philip Bond, with whom Barry had worked on No Cloak — No Dagger.
 The names of the Thals were revised in the final script: Temmosus was originally Stohl, Alydon was Vahn, Ganatus was Kurt, Kristas was Jahl, Antodus was Ven, Dyoni was Daren, and Elyon was Zhor.
 Four actors were chosen as Dalek operators, due to their small stature and muscular ability: Robert Jewell, Kevin Manser, Michael Summerton, and Gerald Taylor; Barry knew Manser as a sensitive actor who reacted well to voices, while Martin knew Taylor through repertory theatre.
 Due to the Daleks' electronic voices, it was considered impractical for the actors inside the machines to also deliver the dialogue.
 As a result, the Dalek voices were performed off-set by Peter Hawkins and David Graham.
 Barry contacted the Post Office's Joint Speech Research Unit for information on electronic voices.
 Two samples were provided: one using a vocoder with low and medium monotone pitch; and one using written computer characters, generating a sound which was less human but more time-consuming.
 While Barry enjoyed these methods, the BBC opted to develop its own method to achieve a similar effect, as some of the Dalek speech was required in studio during production.
 Martin worked with Brian Hodgson of the BBC Radiophonic Workshop to find suitable tones; ultimately, the actors spoke through a lip-ribbon microphone, which was later given an electronic quality after passing through a ring modulator.

 Filming

 A week of shooting took place from 28 October 1963, consisting mostly of inserts of the city and models.
 Rehearsals for the cast began on 11 November; Nation only attended one session, due to work commitments.
 Some of the Dalek dialogue was pre-recorded on 13 November by Hawkins and Graham, portraying the higher-pitched "Dalek One" and lower-pitched "Dalek Two", respectively.
-Weekly recording of the serial began on 15 November; it was later discovered that the first recording was affected by induction—an effect in which the voices from the production assistants' headphones was clearly audible.
+Weekly recording of the serial began on 15 November; it was later discovered that the first recording was affected by induction—an effect in which the voices from the production assistants' headphones were clearly audible.
 The episode was re-recorded on 6 December, pushing the weekly recordings of episodes 4–7 back by one week.
 The final episode was recorded on 10 January 1964.